 It’s a hearty vegan meal with plenty of protein.
 Give it a try the next time you want something warm and comforting for dinner.

 Move over, loaded baked potatoes, because these black bean-stuffed sweet potatoes are the new big thing.

 There’s something new to experience in every bite, and while they’re super filling on their own, you can serve them as a side if you want.

 Tostadas are the most overlooked Spanish dinner.
-But I’ve loved them since I was a kid ordering the “Vegetarian #1” from our local Mexican restaurant.
+But I’ve loved them since I was a kid.

-The meal came with a bean burrito, cheese enchilada, and dreamy bean tostada.
-It was by far the best thing on the plate.
+I always ordered the plate with a bean burrito, cheese enchilada, and dreamy bean tostada.
+And the latter was by far the best thing on the plate.

 Wait until you bite into one of the spicy, well-seasoned soy curls.
 You’ll devour the whole thing before you even realize it’s gone.